-As parents and care-givers, we need to plan a child's adult future to assure that the child can control the way their gifts and talents get bought and sold.
+As parents and care-givers, we need to help a child shape their adult future to assure that the child can control the way their gifts and talents get bought and sold.
 The ebook series Be the Boss by 12 will give your child many great ideas to start using now, while still young enough to make them life-style habits.
+If we can teach our gifted and talented children how to create opportunities for themselves, they will in turn generate great numbers of opportunities for others!

 Instead of waiting to be discovered, your talented musician can learn to produce and promote their own concerts.
 Your fine artist can study Pablo Picasso not only learn about creative technique, but also copy Picasso's skills as the world's greatest self-promoting artist (why do you think everyone still talks about him?)!